How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Error Handling Architecture

-In practice: Shows specific examples of client-side validation, server-side limits, graceful degradation, retry mechanisms, and fallback payment options for services like Stripe
+In practice: They walk through specific examples of client-side validation, server-side limits, graceful degradation, retry mechanisms, and fallback paths for services like Stripe, rather than describing error handling as an abstract principle.

 Code Documentation Standards

-In practice: Provides examples of README files, API documentation, database schemas, deployment scripts from previous projects using tools like GitBook or Confluence
+In practice: They show actual README files, API documentation, database schemas, and deployment scripts from previous projects, using tools like GitBook or Confluence, and treat documentation as a deliverable rather than an afterthought.

 Performance Under Load

-In practice: Identifies specific bottlenecks at 500, 5,000, and 50,000 users with solutions for database optimization, CDN implementation, and caching strategies
+In practice: They identify specific bottlenecks at meaningful user thresholds (hundreds, thousands, tens of thousands of concurrent users) with concrete solutions for database optimization, CDN implementation, and caching strategy, rather than waving at 'cloud auto-scaling.'

 Third-Party Integration Strategy

-In practice: Demonstrates cost-benefit analysis for build vs buy decisions, shows dependency auditing process using tools like Snyk or GitHub Dependabot
+In practice: They demonstrate cost-benefit analysis for build-versus-buy decisions, show their dependency auditing process using tools like Snyk or GitHub Dependabot, and can name specific dependencies they'd avoid based on past abandonment patterns.

 Mobile-Responsive Implementation

-In practice: Shows Progressive Web App examples, discusses session persistence across device switches, demonstrates testing on iOS Safari and Android Chrome
+In practice: They show Progressive Web App examples, discuss session persistence across device switches, and demonstrate testing on iOS Safari and Android Chrome rather than treating mobile as a desktop afterthought.

 Data Migration Expertise

-In practice: Provides step-by-step migration plans with rollback procedures, data validation scripts, and zero-downtime strategies for PostgreSQL or MySQL
+In practice: They provide step-by-step migration plans with rollback procedures, data validation scripts, and zero-downtime strategies for PostgreSQL or MySQL, and can describe a real migration they ran in past work.

 Security Implementation

-In practice: Shows OAuth 2.0 implementation examples, AES-256 encryption for PII data, OWASP Top 10 compliance testing using tools like Burp Suite
+In practice: They show OAuth 2.0 implementation examples, AES-256 encryption patterns for PII, and OWASP Top 10 compliance testing using tools like Burp Suite, rather than describing security in marketing terms.

 Infrastructure Ownership

-In practice: Sets up AWS or Google Cloud accounts under client ownership, uses infrastructure-as-code with Terraform or CloudFormation, provides deployment documentation
+In practice: They set up AWS or Google Cloud accounts under client ownership from day one, use infrastructure-as-code with Terraform or CloudFormation, and provide deployment documentation that doesn't depend on their personal access.

 Technical Architecture

-Strong answer: Describes client-side validation, server-side limits, progress indicators, graceful error messages, payment retry mechanisms, and fallback to PayPal or manual processing
+Strong answer: Describes client-side validation, server-side limits, progress indicators, graceful error messages, payment retry mechanisms, and fallback to alternative payment paths or manual processing.

-What specifically breaks when my application goes from 500 to 5,000 concurrent users, and how do you prevent it?
+What specifically breaks when the application goes from 500 to 5,000 concurrent users, and how do you prevent it?

-Strong answer: Identifies database query bottlenecks, connection pool limits, memory usage, API rate limiting, provides specific caching strategies using Redis or CloudFlare
+Strong answer: Identifies database query bottlenecks, connection pool limits, memory usage patterns, and API rate limiting, and provides specific caching strategies using Redis or CloudFlare.

-Strong answer: Demonstrates cost analysis including ongoing SaaS fees, integration complexity, vendor lock-in risks, and maintenance overhead comparisons
+Strong answer: Demonstrates a cost analysis covering ongoing SaaS fees, integration complexity, vendor lock-in risk, and maintenance overhead, with specific examples from prior work.

 How do you handle user sessions when someone closes the mobile app, gets a phone call, then reopens 30 minutes later?

-Strong answer: Discusses JWT token refresh, local storage persistence, background sync, Progressive Web App service workers, iOS Safari limitations
+Strong answer: Discusses JWT token refresh, local storage persistence, background sync, Progressive Web App service workers, and the specific limitations of iOS Safari.

 Project Management

-Break down your $35,000 estimate into specific features with hour ranges and identify the 3 most likely areas for scope creep
+Break down your estimate into specific features with hour ranges and identify the three most likely areas for scope creep.

-Strong answer: Provides detailed spreadsheet with feature-by-feature breakdowns, explains assumptions, identifies integration complexity and user authentication as high-risk areas
+Strong answer: Provides a detailed spreadsheet with feature-level breakdowns, explains the assumptions behind each estimate, and flags integration complexity and authentication as common high-risk areas.

-What happens when I ask for a 'small change' like adding a new user role with different permissions 3 weeks into development?
+What happens when I ask for a 'small change' like adding a new user role with different permissions three weeks into development?

-Strong answer: Describes formal change order process, explains how user role changes affect database schema, authentication flows, and requires impact analysis
+Strong answer: Describes a formal change order process, explains how user role changes propagate through database schema and authentication flows, and requires impact analysis before approving the change.

-Walk me through exactly what documentation you provide if you disappeared tomorrow and I needed to bring in another developer
+Walk me through exactly what documentation you provide if you became unavailable tomorrow and I needed to bring in another developer.

-Strong answer: Shows examples of README files, API documentation, database ERD diagrams, deployment scripts, architecture decision records from previous projects
+Strong answer: Shows examples of README files, API documentation, database ERD diagrams, deployment scripts, and architecture decision records from previous projects.

 How do you handle testing and QA beyond 'it works on my machine'?

-Strong answer: Describes unit testing frameworks like Jest, integration testing, staging environment workflows, cross-browser testing using BrowserStack or Sauce Labs
+Strong answer: Describes unit testing frameworks like Jest, integration testing, staging environment workflows, and cross-browser testing using BrowserStack or Sauce Labs.

 Integration and Compatibility

-My team uses Salesforce Enterprise, QuickBooks Online, and Shopify Plus – walk me through the integration complexity and ongoing maintenance requirements
+Our team uses Salesforce Enterprise, QuickBooks Online, and Shopify Plus.
+Walk me through the integration complexity and ongoing maintenance requirements.

-Strong answer: Discusses specific API versions, rate limiting strategies, webhook retry mechanisms, data sync strategies, field mapping complexity
+Strong answer: Discusses specific API versions, rate limiting strategies, webhook retry mechanisms, data sync strategies, and the field mapping complexity that comes with multi-system integrations.

-What breaks when a user on Internet Explorer 11 or Safari 12 tries to use your typical web application?
+What breaks when a user on Internet Explorer 11 or Safari 12 tries to use a typical web application you've built?

-Strong answer: Identifies specific JavaScript ES6+ features, CSS Grid support, security restrictions, provides polyfill strategies for critical functionality
+Strong answer: Identifies specific JavaScript ES6+ features, CSS Grid support, security restrictions, and provides polyfill strategies for critical functionality.

 How do you migrate 100,000 user records from our legacy MySQL database while keeping the site running?

-Strong answer: Describes incremental migration strategies, data validation scripts, rollback procedures, zero-downtime deployment using blue-green or rolling updates
+Strong answer: Describes incremental migration strategies, data validation scripts, rollback procedures, and zero-downtime deployment using blue-green or rolling updates.

 What happens to our application when Google changes their OAuth API or Stripe updates their payment processing requirements?

-Strong answer: Shows examples of API versioning strategies, graceful degradation, monitoring for third-party service changes, automated dependency updates
+Strong answer: Shows examples of API versioning strategies, graceful degradation, monitoring for third-party service changes, and automated dependency update workflows.

 Ongoing Support